-The term "built environment" surroundings that provide the accommodation for human activity.
+The term "built environment" refers to the human-made surroundings that provide the accommodation for human activity.
 It has been defined as the human-made space in which people live, work and play on a daily basis.
 The built environment includes places and spaces created or modified by people including buildings, parks and transportation systems.